Chainscript/chainscript-js/README.md

 This only applies when `immutable` is `false`.

-You can change the document directly, and an update command will be issued when you call `run`.
+You can change the document content directly, and an update command will be issued if needed when you call `run`.

 ```js
 var script = new Chainscript(